vinodkd/wordpic/README.md

 Wordpic: Draw pictures by describing them
 ==========================================
 Wordpic allows you to draw diagrams and pictures using words.
-It is heavily influenced by graphviz in its syntax, so if you're used to Graphviz to draw diagrams, this will seem natural to you.
+It is heavily influenced by graphviz in its syntax and philosophy, so if you've ever used Graphviz to draw diagrams, this will seem natural to you.
 Hopefully, it will seem natural enough even if you dont use Graphviz.

 Some examples
 =============